 Do I really need a Home Inspection?

 A home inspection is an investment, not an expense when purchasing a home, and we highly recommend it.
-The purpose of a home inspection is to reveal all deficiencies in the home.
-Even in newer homes, minor items are to be expected.
+The purpose of a home inspection is to reveal all deficiencies in the house, even in newer homes!

-However, at times, there may be larger deficiencies that may need to be addressed.
-Conducting a home Inspection will help alleviate any unwanted surprises.
+However, at times, there may be more significant deficiencies that may need to be corrected.
+Conducting a Home Inspection will help alleviate any unwanted surprises.
 A home inspection is a cost incurred by you, the buyer, and the day the service is performed.
 Home inspection costs range from $300-$700 depending on the size of the home and the type of service provided.
-Typically a home inspection is anywhere from 2-3 hours depending on the size of the home.
+Typically a home inspection is anywhere from 2-3 hours depending on the size of the property.

 What expenses are there when buying my first home, and when?

-There are many costs to consider when buying, we have a detailed breakdown of costs to consider and we will walk you through a full list of expenses to expect when it comes time to buy.
+There are many costs to think about when buying, we have a detailed breakdown of costs to consider, and we will walk you through a full list of expenses to expect when it comes time to buy.
 Make sure you identify and uncover all costs-large and small, way ahead of time.
-Again, we will discuss this with you, and you should discuss all fees and costs with your lender, your lawyer and any other professional you may use.
+Again, we will discuss this with you, and you should review all fees and costs with your lender, your lawyer and any other professional you may use.

 What is the fee to work with The Envelope Group?

 As a valued buying client, you work with one of our Realtors® at no cost to you.
-The fee for our service is entirely covered by the home seller, which is the industry standard.
+The fee for our service is paid by the home seller, which is the industry standard.

 What is the First-Time Home Buyers’ Tax Credit (HBTC)?

-The First-Time Home Buyers’ Tax Credit (HBTC) is a non-refundable tax credit intended to help first time buyers cover costs associated with purchasing a home, and must be claimed in the year the property was purchased.
-You can claim an amount of $5,000 for the purchase of a qualifying home, if both of the following apply:
+The First-Time Home Buyers’ Tax Credit (HBTC) is a non-refundable tax credit intended to help first time buyers cover costs associated with purchasing a home and must be claimed in the year the property is purchased.
+You can request an amount of $5,000 for the purchase of a qualifying home if both of the following apply:

 • you or your spouse or common-law partner acquired a qualifying home; and